-Google Maps is the most popular navigational app in the world.
+Google Maps is the most popular navigation app in the world.
 There are 5.3 million websites using Google Maps data right now.

 It’s also the citation you need to base all of your other citations on.
 Quality Google Maps citations will help you beat out your competitors.

-But, we are getting ahead of ourselves.
-Here we give you the breakdown on local citations.
-What they are and why you need them for SEO.
+But, we’re getting a bit ahead of ourselves.
+Let’s review the breakdown on local citations- what they are and why you need them for SEO.

 What’s A Citation?

 In college, citations were the list of sources at the end of a term paper.
 They were where you got your information from.